Add a Virtual Node

 Unable to SSH into the Virtual Node after the machine went into idle state.
 Known Issue: There is an long-standing issue with internet sharing of virtual network when using multipass with Virtual Box driver.

-Unable to view attached video device in output Known Issue: At the moment Virtual Node doesn't support mounting external cameras on every platform.
+Unable to view attached video device in output Known Issue: At the moment Virtual Node doesn't support mounting external devices, such as cameras, outside of the VM on the host machine.